The Cambridge AICE Program at St. Augustine High School

-- Bright Futures Application – I will go into Mr. Benyacko’s classrooms in December with laptops, etc. and we will complete the Bright Futures application together.
-The application is not available to the seniors until after December 1st so don’t worry about it just yet.
+- Bright Futures Application – I will meet Mr. Benyacko’s classrooms in the media center in October and we will complete the Bright Futures application together.
+The application is not available to the seniors until after October 1st each year.

 - College Applications – GET GOING ON THEM NOW!!
-FSU’s deadline is OCTOBER 16th (I think)!!
-And the others are right behind that!
-For FSU, UF and Florida Polytechnic (newest public college in FL!), students will self-report their high school courses & grades (no transcript sent), which they can get from their transcript on Home Access – DO NOT GUESS ON THIS!!!
+FSU and UF application deadlines are both November 1st.
+And the other colleges are right behind that!
+For several colleges, students will self-report their high school courses & grades (no transcript sent), which they can get from their transcript on Home Access – DO NOT GUESS ON THIS!!!
 IF they are accepted into those universities, that’s when they want a transcript, but not now.
-For all others a transcript must be sent as part of the application.
+For all others a transcript must be sent THROUGH PARCHMENT as part of the application.

 - Fee Waivers – are available for the SAT & ACT for students who qualify for Free or Reduced Lunch – even if you don’t use that program (up to 2 per test, fyi, in case you used them last year).
 If you have ever used a waiver for the SAT or ACT, or if you qualify for free or reduced lunch, you are also eligible for a college admissions application fee waivers – as many as you need!
 Please let me know if you qualify and need any waivers.